Page cover

 • a credible oracle to resolve disputes between buyers, sellers, and agents

-Bardiel is designed to fill that gap — first for the Virtual ecosystem, and then for ERC-8004 agent networks.
+Bardiel is designed to fill that gap — first for the Virtual ecosystem, and over time for ERC-8004 agent networks as well.

 What Bardiel Is

 Bardiel is a Virtual-native service agent, built by Virtual and powered by Cortensor.
-It focuses on:
+It focuses on three things:

-• Delegation – offloading heavy or complex tasks (plus tooling like web access) to Cortensor with reliability tiers.
+• Delegation – offloading heavy or complex tasks (plus tooling like web/data access) to Cortensor with explicit reliability tiers, so agents can keep their “brain/logic” local and treat Bardiel as an execution layer.

-• Validation – acting as a second opinion or pre-action check, using redundancy and scoring instead of vibes.
+• Validation – acting as a second opinion or pre-/post-action checkpoint, using redundancy, PoI/PoUW, and structured templates instead of vibes.

-• Arbitration – providing dispute verdicts for markets that wire Bardiel into their settlement flows (primarily ERC-8004).
+• Arbitration – providing dispute verdicts for markets that wire Bardiel into their settlement flows (primarily ERC-8004 and external agent markets).

 Bardiel is not: